Campaign-Buddy/campaign-buddy-packages/packages/panel-layout/README.md

 - **Panel layout**: A grid of resizable panels
 - **Panel**: A cell within the panel layout grid which can be resized horizontally or vertically.
 It renders a tab bar at the top and the active pane (the component for which is defined by the consumer)
 - **Pane**: A consumer supplied component that can be rendered into the grid when it is active in a panel.
 Panes can be dragged into other panels by dragging they're associated tab.

+## Pane uris

+- Panes are identified via URIs that take the following